GCT Featured Articles

 Rating systems for LEED

 Each project that LEED certifies has different prerequisites and aspects to rate, and vary depending on the development site and type of building.
-LEED has a few different rating levels (such as Silver, Gold, and Platinum) that are applied to each development designation for a LEED-certified building.
+LEED has a few different rating levels based on a point system (such as Silver, Gold, and Platinum) that are applied to each development designation for a LEED-certified building.
+The more efficiency and sustainability features a building has, the higher the points awarded.
 Here are a few construction and site development designations used in LEED ratings:

 - “BD+C” means building design and construction.
 This deals with new constructions or major renovations that will dramatically change the existing structure.

-- “ID+C” means interior design and construction, which deals with projects that make changes the a building's interior.
+- “ID+C” means interior design and construction, which deals with projects that make changes to a building's interior.